What is the Difference between Democracy and Dictatorship?

 What is a Dictatorship?

 Dictatorship is a type of government where one person or a group of people enjoy unbridled power in the absence of any limitations.
 Dictators usually use forcible means to achieve political power.
 They subsequently maintain their government through the use of violence, terror, and the suspension of civil rights.
 They also use different means such as the dissemination of disinformation to sustain their rule.
-All this helps the dictator to govern the country in the direction of his choice, even though it may come at the cost of public welfare.
+All this helps the dictator govern the country in the direction of his choice, even though it may come at the cost of public welfare.

 Must Read: Social Science Class 9 – French Revolution Notes